mmistakes/minimal-mistakes/_pages/contribute.md

 classes: wide2
 ---

+## Why Contribute?
+* Support open-source, transparent, and reproducible XAI research

+* Benefit from searchability and discoverability as part of a larger toolkit

+* Go from research to production through possible transition to industry and government partners

 ## How to contribute a new capability

 1. Navigate to the `_capabilities` folder in the [xaitk website repository](https://github.com/XAITK/xaitk.github.io/)